tytydraco/yessleep/out/Yesterday.md

 **3:33 PM**

 I woke up on the futon to things scrabbling across the apartment.
 They were on the walls.
 They were scraping across the floor towards the couch.
 I saw large, wet white eyes absent pupil or iris.
 Eyes watching me.
 Hungry, laughing eyes.
 Rotted pieces of flesh fell where they crawled.
 Plops of muscle, strands of innards.
 I heard something come up onto the futon.
 Breathing raggedly, I glanced down towards my feet.
 Its skeleton was exposed, and it was so far gone you could never tell *wha*t it had been (it was always that way by the time they got close).
 It suddenly giggled and cried at the same time.
-It scratched at my pants cuff, made a noise, and went inside.
-It felt oily as it slid over my hair and skin, scratching against the fabric.

 **5:11 PM**

 I went to a bar to drink myself into a stupor.
 I picked a fight to get hurt.
-That might make me feel less guilty, less selfish, although I knew deep down it had nothing to with her, only to do with myself.
+Maybe it was to feel less guilty, less selfish, although I knew deep down it had nothing to with her, only to do with myself.

 I’d had enough to drink that night we’d gotten into the accident.
 In fact, it had been an argument that had led me to that bar.

 And then had come the phone call.
 No one else available.
 Her water had broken.
 The baby, little Sylvie, was early.
-Oh, God, why then?
 She’d asked me if I was drinking again, and I’d lied through my teeth, teeth that felt like needles in my mouth.

 *Yesterday*, there was no call and no fight.
 Someone set me down gently next to the curb.
 I heard them hailing a cab.